uniba-swt/LetSynchronise/docs/README.md

 LetSynchronise clears its database and stores the JSON object in the database.

 An import plugin may also be used to import LET task schedules, but the plugin shall guarantee that the task, dependency, and event chain instances are consistent with their definitions in the LetSynchronise database (SystemInputStore, SystemOutputStore, TaskStore, DependencyStore, ConstraintStore, EventChainStore).
-Note that portions of a task schedule (e.g., only task instances) can be imported without affecting deleting other scheduling information (e.g., dependencies instances).
+Note that portions of a task schedule (e.g., only task instances) can be imported without modifying other scheduling information (e.g., dependencies instances).